stevenrobertson/sd-docs/report/color_and_log_scale.md

 ###High Dynamic Range (HDR)
 \label{hdrsection}
 A fundamental concept which the whole coloring and log scaling approach tries to achieve is a high dynamic range or simply abbreviated as *HDR*.
-High dynamic range  means that it allows a greater dynamic range of luminance between the lightest and darkest areas of an image.[1]
-Dynamic range is the ratio between the largest and smallest possible values of changeable quantity (in our case light).[2]
-Lastly, *luminance* being the intensity of light being emitted from a surface per some unit area[3].
+High dynamic range  means that it allows a greater dynamic range of luminance between the lightest and darkest areas of an image [@Reinhard2006].
+Dynamic range is the ratio between the largest and smallest possible values of changeable quantity (in our case light).
+Lastly, *luminance* being the intensity of light being emitted from a surface per some unit area.

 The techniques that allow going from a lower dynamic range to a high dynamic range are collectively called high dynamic range imaging (HDRI).
-The reason HDR and HDRI imaging is mentioned is because the output of the flame attempts to give the appearance of an HDR flame while being constrained to Low Dynamic Range (LDR) viewing mediums such as computer monitors (LCD and CRT) as well as printers.[4]
+The reason HDR and HDRI imaging is mentioned is because the output of the flame attempts to give the appearance of an HDR flame while being restricted to Low Dynamic Range (LDR) viewing mediums such as computer monitors (LCD and CRT) as well as printers.

 By observing common dynamic ranges of some typical mediums as well as various digital file formats we can begin to see why we are limited.